 Basic motion and sound detection on all cameras

-Without a Google Nest Aware subscription, your camera doesn’t use Nest’s advanced cloud-based algorithms to fine-tune its motion and sound detection.
+Without a Nest Aware subscription, your camera doesn’t use Nest’s advanced cloud-based algorithms to fine-tune its motion and sound detection.

 How Nest Aware improves sound and motion detection

 With a Nest Aware subscription, your Nest camera’s sound and motion detection receives the following improvements:

 - More accurate alerts about motion and sound

 - Fewer false alerts from things like light, shadows, and branches

 - Activity Zones to get notifications about motion in certain areas, like a pathway or door